-Looking ahead, we expect Thailand to see a further slowdown to 2.2% in 2020, from 2.4% last year, as a triple whammy of headwinds - the COVID-19 outbreak, the prolonged drought and the stalled budget - are likely to hurt Thailand's economic growth.
+Looking ahead, we expect Thailand to see a further slowdown to 2.2% in 2020, from 2.4% last year, as a triple whammy of headwinds - the COVID-19 growth.
 As government spending is handicapped by delay in budget approval, the central bank has cut policy rate to a new record low of 1.0% at the beginning of this year to support growth.
 We expect the rate to be maintained throughout 2020.